UMassCybersecurity/UMassCTF25/README.md

 ## 🚩 What is UMassCTFd?

-UMassCTFd is an automated CTFd deployer used to provision and manage UMass Cybersecurity Club's CTFs and internal training platforms.
+UMassCTFd is an automated challenge + CTFd deployer used to provision and manage UMass Cybersecurity Club's CTFs and internal training platforms.

 ### ✨Features